ysdeng/uva_codes/2003/README.md

 Be careful about the boundary.

 ##20170307
 problem 1021 ac
 This is a simple simulation problem.

 ##20170322
 problem 1020 ac:
-after a week...
 It's a simple recursive problem.

 ##20170323
 problem 1022 tle: